 - Cengiz Turkoglu

-Industry speakers are drawn from Rolls-Royce, RGW Cherry & Associates and Frazer-Nash Consultancy.
+Industry speakers are drawn from Airbus, Rolls-Royce and RGW Cherry & Associates.

 Where more than three delegates are booking from within one site or one organisation, a discount for the course is offered.
 Please ask about discount scheme at time of booking.
 Accommodation fees are not included in the discount scheme.